quickapps/docs/en/developers/field-api.rst

 list of photos, while ``value`` property should always store a Human-Readable representation of your field’s value.

-In our ``AlbumField`` example, we could store an array list of file names and titles for a given entity under the ``raw`` property.
-And we could save photo’s titles as space-separated values under ``value``
+In the ``AlbumField`` example described above, we could store an array list of file names and titles for a given entity under the ``raw`` property.
+And we could save photo’s titles as space-separated values under ``value`` property:
-property:

 .. code:: php